Axos Bank Business Interest Checking account review

 Amy Stoltenberg writes about lifestyle and money for Finder, researching the best options for shopping, banking, insurance and authentic travel experiences.
 After studying writing and fashion at Savannah College of Art and Design, she worked designing apparel at a corporate behemoth before opting for a career with unlimited travel time.
 When her laptop’s closed, she can be found wandering the streets looking for happy hour and hole-in-the-wall eateries.

-Axos Bank’s Business Interest Checking account is best for businesses looking to earn interest.
-The account offers unlimited ATM fee reimbursements and it’s compatible with Quickbooks.
+Axos Bank’s Business Interest Checking account is best for businesses looking to earn a competitive rate.
+You can earn up to 0.81% APY and the account offers unlimited ATM fee reimbursements and it’s compatible with Quickbooks.
 It’s a mid-tier compared with Axos’ other commercial checking options, and it has a limit of 60 remote deposits a month.

-How do I open an Axos Business Interest Checking account?
+How do I open an Axos Bank Business Interest Checking account?

 If you think Axos’s Business Interest Checking account matches your business’s needs, here’s how to sign up:

-- Go to the Axos website and click Business in the top right.
+- From the Axos website, click Business in the top right.

 - Hover over Small Business Banking and select Business Interest Checking.